AbelAnaya/.dotfiles/README.md

 Current installation method has been tested under Ubuntu 18.04.

+## Useful Tmux commands and worflows

+### Move current pane to another session/window

+Use tmux command:

+join-pane -t session:window.
+It accepts session name as string and window as both index or string

+## Break current pane into independent window

+Use tmux command:

+break-pane or shortcut bindkey + !

 ## Useful Vim commands and workflows

 ### Search commands and quickfix